pk21822/Machine-Learning-Project/README.md

 # Machine-Learning-Project
-Prediction of Hotel opening will be profitable or not
+Prediction of new hotel opened financial outcome